-North Pacific (NP) humpback whales have never been the focus of an in-depth assessment by the International Whaling Commission (IWC) in large part because all populations were seriously depleted when they were given protected status fifty years ago.
+North Pacific (NP) humpback whales have never been the focus of a In-Depth Assessment by the International Whaling Commission (IWC) in large part because all populations were seriously depleted when they were given protected status fifty years ago.
 In addition, the catch records were incomplete.
-Recently, the catch record for NP humpbacks has been updated to include new information on extensive illegal takes by the USSR (Ivashchenko et al., 2013).
-In addition, there is now considerable new information on the current abundance and population structure of NP humpbacks derived from the multi-national photo-identification and genetic study known as Structure Levels of Abundance and Status of Humpback Whales (SPLASH) (Baker et al., 1998; Barlow et al., 2011; Calambokidis et al., 2008).
+Recently, the catch record for NP humpbacks has been updated to include new information on extensive illegal takes by the USSR (Ivashchenko et al. 2013).
+In addition, there is now considerable new information on the current abundance and population structure of NP humpbacks derived from the multi-national photo-identification and genetic study known as Structure Levels of Abundance and Status of Humpback Whales (SPLASH) (Calambokidis et al. 2008; Barlow et al. 2011; Baker et al. 2013).
 Here we briefly summarise information available for NP humpback whales, with a focus on new data.